Mary Simon

 Simon was born in Fort Severight (now Kangiqsualujjuaq), Quebec.
 She briefly worked as a producer and announcer for the CBC Northern Service in the 1970s before entering public service, serving on the board of the Northern Quebec Inuit Association and playing a key role in the Charlottetown Accord negotiations.
 She was Canada's first ambassador for circumpolar affairs from 1994 to 2004, as well as a lead negotiator for the creation of the Arctic Council.
 She also served as the Canadian ambassador to Denmark from 1999 to 2002.

-On July 6, 2021, Prime Minister Justin Trudeau announced that Queen Elizabeth II had approved Simon's appointment as governor general.
-Her appointment was criticized, as she is not fluent in French, an official language of Canada.
+Simon was appointed Governor General following the resignation of Julie Payette in 2021, having been nominated by Prime Minister Justin Trudeau to represent Queen Elizabeth II.
+Her tenure included the Queen's Platinum Jubilee, a visit by Pope Francis to Canada, and the ascension of King Charles III following Elizabeth's death.
+In 2026, at the end of her five-year term as Governor General, she was succeeded by jurist Louise Arbour.

 Early life and education

 Simon was born Mary Jeannie May on August 21, 1947, in Fort Severight (now Kangiqsualujjuaq), Quebec, to Bob May, who was from Manitoba and of English descent, and to her mother, Nancy, an Inuk.
 Her father had relocated to the north in his youth and became manager of the local Hudson's Bay Company (HBC) store during the early 1950s.
 He said that he was the first white employee to marry an Inuk, which the HBC banned at the time.
 Mary Simon's Inuk name is Ningiukudluk, which means "bossy little old lady".

 Simon was raised in a traditional Inuit lifestyle, including hunting, fishing, sewing Inuit clothing, and travelling by dog sled.
 She credits her mother and maternal grandmother Jeannie Angnatuk for passing on Inuit oral history to her.

 Simon attended federal day school in Fort Chimo (now Kuujjuaq), then Fort Carson High School in Colorado, and completed her high school via correspondence in Fort Chimo.